samsquire/ideas5/README.md

 | Install package                                              |             |
 | - the package was uninstalled<br />- the package was already installed<br />- the package installed with an error<br />- the package failed to install |             |

+The package manager lets us test if some code does what w

 # 307. Plotwork scheduling

 # 308. How can we use SIMD and threads together?

 # 309. Greedy coroutine scheduling